Jack6228/STM_Final/README.md

 To implement into Cuillin pipeline:

-To run the code, the identification.py file needs only to be ran from the terminal/equivalent, e.g:
+To run the code, the identification.py file needs only to be ran from the terminal/equivalent with four parameters, e.g:

-    $ python identification.py
+    $ python identification.py "2022-05-28" "/home/s1901554/Documents/SpaceTrafficManagement/" "/Images" "/Fits"

+See Section 5.1 of the documentation for details on the parameters and more information on running the file.

 Prior to this, a few variables must be configured within the \_\_init\_\_() function of the IdentifySatellites() class: